renovate-bot/khulnasoft-lab-_-meshplay-extensions-packages/meshplay-design-embed/README.md

-# Meshery Design Embed Package
+# Meshplay Design Embed Package

-Meshery Design Embedding allows you to export a design in a format that can be integrated into websites, blogs, or platforms supporting HTML, CSS, and JavaScript.
+Meshplay Design Embedding allows you to export a design in a format that can be integrated into websites, blogs, or platforms supporting HTML, CSS, and JavaScript.
 This embedded version offers an interactive representation of the design, simplifying sharing with infrastructure stakeholders.

 ## meshplay-design-embed react component